adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 250 $\pm$ 2|  73.4 $\pm$ 0.1 |  |
 | 300 $\pm$ 2|  73.4 $\pm$ 0.1 |  |

 The 150 mm Optical  Cavity length gave the clearest signal for the transmitted optical power.
 The signal did not fluctuate as much as other measurements and the periodicity of the signal was very clear.
-This was the recommend length to use as it is the focal lenght of the mirror used.
-The optical cavity
+This was the recommend length to use as it is the focal length of the mirror used.
+Thi optical cavity consist of two mirrors: one flat, and one with a radius of curvature of 30 cm

 The
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyNDYwOTI1OSwxNTU2MjIwOTcwLDEzOD
+eyJoaXN0b3J5IjpbMTkwMjk0MTQ2NiwxNTU2MjIwOTcwLDEzOD
 c2MTI3MzQsLTIwNjc1MzE3NDEsLTYzMjc2MDY3OCwtMTI5MzUy
 MjY0NF19
 -->